FTChinese/reprint/README.md

 }
 ```

-#### What are the fields for?
-For your reprint business, you only need to look at the **items** array.
-Please note that all the fileds might be empty, null or undefined.
 It's important to **always verify all the fields** for availability and correct format when programming, to avoid fatal errors.
-And here are the fields that matter:
+And here is an explaination of the  fields:
 * **headline**
 The headline of the article in string format.
 * **eheadline**
 The English headline of the article in string format.
 Depending on your syndication contract, the English headline might be empty.
 * **image**
 The image url of the story.
-You might not have the legal authorization to use the image, in which case the image field will be empty.
+You might not have the legal authorization to use the image, in which case the image field will be empty and you might need to find a story image using your own authorized image service, such as Getty Image.
+The image might be very large.
+So it is recomended that you use some kind of image service on your server side so that you can serve the exact size of image files that your end-users needed.
 * **lead**
 The lead for the story.
 * **tag**